Generic Name: methylprednisolone (METH-il-pred-NIS-oh-lone)

 - Methylprednisolone should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using methylprednisolone while you are pregnant.
-It is not known if methylprednisolone is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use methylprednisolone, check with your doctor.
 Discuss any possible risks to your baby.

 If you stop taking methylprednisolone suddenly, you may have WITHDRAWAL symptoms.
 These may include unbalanced hormones (in both men and women).